adrianfaciu/adrianfaciu.dev/content/posts/2022-25-01---TypeScript-template-literal-types.md

 And this will work pretty well.
 We can specify any combination of properties that we might want to read:

-    fetchData('name, price')
+    fetchData('name, price');
-    fetchData('price, name')
+    fetchData('price, name');
-    fetchData('price')
+    fetchData('price');
-    fetchData('id, name, price')
+    fetchData('id, name, price');
     // and so on

 If you want to check this, you can use this yourself (or see the TypeScript playground link at the end):

     type CarProps = KeysOf<Car>;

-Will get transformed into:
+It will get transformed into:

     type CarProps = "id" | "name" | "price" | "name, price" | "price, name" |
                     "id, name" | "id, price" | "id, name, price" | "id, price,name" |
                     "price, id" | "name, id" | "name, id, price" | "name, price,id" |
                     "price, id, name" | "price, name, id";

-There are some ways to solve this without using the second generic argument, but I found this way of doing it more straight forwards and we get some extra benefits.
+There are some ways to solve this without using the second generic argument, but I found this way of doing it more straight forward and we get some extra benefits.
 If we want, we can generate key combinations based only on some of the properties from an object:

     KeysOf<Car, "engine">
     KeysOf<Car, "engine" | "name">

-Or just maybe, this way of solving it might have been the easiest for me 😅.
+Or just maybe this way of solving it might have been the easiest for me 😅.

 # Complex (nested) objects

 We can improve further on our type.
-So far we had a simple car type, with properties that have primitive values.
+So far we had a simple car, with properties that have primitive values.
 But in real life, we might have some more complex types.
 Maybe the car also has an engine:

     type Engine = {
       power: number;